Data Frame Conversion in miniextendr

 Wrap { kind: Inner, #[dataframe(rename = "kind_type")] kind_type: String },

-Enums derive a companion DataFrame where each variantβs fields contribute to a unified schema.
+Enums build a unified schema where each variantβs fields contribute columns.
 Fields absent in a variant are filled with None (β NA in R):

 #[derive(Clone, DataFrameRow)]